-Figure 3: Portfolio composition of LDPs: proportion of large corporates, institutions and sovereigns in LDPs (sorted by proportion of specialised lending exposures in LDPs from largest to smallest)
+Figure 3: Portfolio composition of LDPs: proportion of large corporates, institutions and sovereigns in LDPs (sorted by proportion of specialised lending exposures in LDPs from smallest to largest)

-Figure 4: Portfolio composition of HDPs: proportion of residential mortgages, SME retail, SME corporate and corporate-other exposures in HDPs (sorted by proportion of mortgages in HDPs from smallest to largest)
+Figure 4: Portfolio composition of HDPs: proportion of residential mortgages, SME retail, SME corporate and corporateother exposures in HDPs (sorted by proportion of mortgages in HDPs from smallest to largest)

-17.Complementary statistics are given in Appendix 5.
+14. Complementary statistics are given in Appendix 5.